Skip to main content

 Learning outcomes

-• Apply logic, creativity and problem-solving towards the social, cultural, political, economic and environmental dimensions of domestic and family violence.
+• You will critically analyse the theories, principles and developments that underpin this field of study and apply logic and creative problem solving to address the social, cultural, political, economic and environmental dimensions of domestic and family violence.

-• Communicate effectively and professionally using a range of modes and genres suitable for stakeholders, including women, children, families, bystanders, statutory agencies, government and other professionals.
+• You will develop respectful and inclusive professional practice and learn to communicate effectively and appropriately for your audience, including women, children, families, bystanders, statutory agencies, government workers and other professionals.

 Career outcomes